 The way people consume television is changing.
-More and more people are spending more and more time streaming their favourite shows instead of using traditional viewing services.
+People are spending more and more time using streaming services to watch their favourite shows instead of traditional television.

-Streaming certainly seems to be the future of television but with so many companies entering the space, who is best poised to succeed?
+Streaming certainly seems to be the future of television but with so many streaming service stocks to choose from, which is best placed to succeed?
 Who will win the streaming wars?
-In this article, we will examine 3 streaming stocks for investors to consider in 2023.
+In this article, we will examine 3 of the best streaming stocks for investors to consider in 2024.

 Streaming has been on the rise around the world for a number of years.
-However, it was the outbreak of the Covid-19 pandemic in 2020 which really drove growth in this sector.
+However, it was the outbreak of the Covid-19 pandemic in 2020 which really drove growth amongst streaming companies.

-With many confined to their homes, people had lots of time on their hands to watch television, with streaming services particularly benefitting from this change in behaviour.
+With many confined to their homes, people had lots of time on their hands to watch television, with many streaming stocks benefitting from this change in behaviour.